gehtmaguad/gatsby-starter-haezl/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-hello-world-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `my-blog` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real time!

-## 🧐 What's inside?
+## Folder Structure

 A quick look at the top-level files and directories you'll see in a Gatsby project.

     .
     ├── node_modules
     ├── src
+        ├── components
+        ├── pages
+            └── posts
+        ├── stores
+        ├── styles
+        └── templates
+    ├── static
     ├── .gitignore
     ├── .prettierrc
     ├── gatsby-browser.js